BACK TO INDEX

 This paper investigates computational complexity aspects of a combinatorial problem that arises in the reverse engineering of protein and gene networks, showing relations to an appropriate set multicover problem with large "coverage" factor, and providing a non-trivial analysis of a simple randomized polynomial-time approximation algorithm for the problem.

 10. B. DasGupta, G.A.
 Enciso, E.D.
 Sontag, and Y. Zhang.
 Algorithmic and complexity aspects of decompositions of biological networks into monotone subsystems.
 BioSystems, 90:161-178, 2007.
-[PDF] Keyword(s): monotone systems, systems biology, biochemical networks.
+[PDF] Keyword(s): monotone systems, systems biology, reaction networks.

 Abstract: